 You will read, research independently, question, discuss and argue in small groups in class reacting intelligently and critically.
 You will need to enjoy forming arguments and carefully select evidence to support them.
 We will help individuals to develop clear, concise and accurate powers of expression, orally and on paper.
 Activities will include essays, source work, debate and research.
 History students go on a number of trips including to Paris, the Tower of London and Hampton Court.

-We offer a choice of 2 History courses at SFX:
+We offer a choice of two History courses at SFX:

-Unit 4: Coursework on the causes of the French Revolution or Stalin’s rise to power
+Unit 04: Coursework on the development of the Russian Revolution

 A level History is 80% exam and 20% coursework.

 History is a well-respected A level, which many students continue to study at degree level.
 It is useful for any career – particularly those which involve research, analysing information and developing arguments.
 Students often progress to careers in politics, the Civil Service, banking and management consultancy, journalism, teaching, law, public relations and advertising.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

 Applicants with a Grade 4 in English Language and a Grade 5 in other humanities subject will be considered subject to availability